 While most banks and credit unions offer savings accounts, some tend to offer better deals than others.
 Of course, you can always find a bank promotion and get some free cash or better APY rates, but these are still some of the best savings accounts you can sign up for today.

 Chime is an online bank with no physical branches.
-Their Savings Account offers an APY of 1.00% – one of the highest interest rates around.
+Their Savings Account offers one of the highest interest rates around.
 There are no credit check requirements to open an account.
 Chime does not charge any fees and does not require a minimum balance in the account.

 2. CIT Bank